History

 Late 1970s

-Dr. Michael Berns applies and receives funding from the National Institutes of Health (NIH) to launch a Biotechnology Resource Program that later becomes the Laser Microbeam and Medical Program (LAMMP).
-The award is renewed multiple times until Congress sunsets the grant in 2017.
+UC Irvine Professor Dr. Michael Berns applies and receives funding from the National Institutes of Health (NIH) to launch a Biotechnology Resource Program, which later becomes the LAser Microbeam and Medical Program (LAMMP).
+The award was renewed multiple times until Congress sunsets the grant in 2017.

 • Visit from Dr. Arnold O. Beckman